top of page

 Social Action Team

 The Social Action Team advises the Arbor West Neighbors Board of Directors on important public policy issues that affect older community members including creative options for housing, accessibility, transportation, and other important topics.
 The Social Action Team meets monthly.
-Individuals interested in joining the Social Action Team should contact Ed Solon.
+Individuals interested in joining the Social Action Team should contact Ruth Reko.

 Voters Forums